 But if you think about it, using kayaks to camp isn’t much different from normal backpacking.
 You use a lot of the same gear and kayak camping even has some advantages over backpacking.

-(Don’t go grabbing your mini generators and espresso machines just yet, you still need to pack judiciously.
+(No don’t go grabbing your mini generators and espresso machines just yet, you still need to pack carefully.
 We’ll see more about that later.)

 And when you’re backpacking, you know you’ll complain about sore feet at least once during the trip.
 But with kayak camping, you can sit back, relax, and enjoy the view – no blisters necessary.